 Vitamin D Overdose

 Vitamin D3 can cause an overdose if not administered properly, because it is stored in the body and can increase calcium absorption.
-You should not leave vitamin D3 in the tank all the time.
+You should not leave vitamin D3 in the

 If your supplement is a combination of calcium and vitamin D3, it might cause an overdose since it is stored in the body.